albertcanales/learning-notes/courses/kubernetes-tutorial.md

 As a note, Secret and ConfigMap are also volumes, but special as they are managed by K8s.

 StorageClass is a third type that allows Persistent Volumes to be created automatically when requested by a PVC.

+### Stateful Sets

+A component for managing applications that require a state (for example databases).

+- Stateless applications are managed by deployments
+- Stateful applications are managed by a Stateful Set component (STS)

+In stateless applications, no identity has to be tracked as all replicas are identical and interchangable.

+However in stateful applications, to avoid data races, an identity is given (and mantained) to each replica.
+One of the replicas is the master (has write permission), and the rest are slaves.

+As each pod mantains its physical data, when Master writes to his own the rest have to also make this update.

+The pod state (role in STS, etc) is also stored in the PV, so when the pod is replaced, the new one keeps the same identity.

+The pods are numerated in ascending order: 0 (master), 1, 2, 3... (slaves).
+Deletion and addition of pods keeps the continued ordering.
+A DNS name is also assigned to each pod (so identity is kept even if the IP is changed).